John Lujan: 2021 special election for District 118

-In August 2021, Texas House representative Leo Pacheco announced that he would resign from serving District 118.
+In August 2021, Pacheco announced that he would resign from serving District 118.
 Lujan stated that he started receiving calls of encouragement from Republicans, such as House Speaker Dade Phelan.
 On August 17, 2021, Lujan announced his candidacy for District 118 in a special election to replace Pacheco.
 On September 28, 2021, Lujan was the top finisher in the special election, getting 42% of the vote, while Democrat Frank Ramirez placed second with 20%, placing Lujan and Ramirez in the runoff.

 On November 2, 2021, Lujan won the special election runoff to fill District 118, a district in San Antonio that voted for Joe Biden by fourteen points in 2020 and is 73% Hispanic.
 Lujan defeated Democrat Frank Ramirez 51.2% to 48.8%.

-2022 Election for District 118
+2022 election for District 118

 On November 8, 2022 Lujan won his first general election in a rematch against Democrat Frank Ramirez for his District 118 seat 51.8% to 48.2%.

+U.S. House of Representatives

+In August 2025, Lujan announced that he would run in the 2026 election for the seat in the U.S. House of Representatives.
+He lost to Carlos De La Cruz in the runoff.